gfkpth/nominalperson_cldf/README.md

 ```

-## Setting up the cldfbench_[projectname].py
+### Setting up the cldfbench_[projectname].py

+As described in the available tutorials, `cldfbench new` creates a general template on which to build.
+The crucial code for converting my csv-data into CLDF needs to go to `cldfbench-[projectname].py`.

-# Questions:
+# To Do/Questions:

+## Documentation

+- write-up for usage, especially regarding parameter-codes.json
+- details for tutorial-like guide
   - What are possible values for `args.writer.objects['ValueTable']`?
   - How does the following part skipped over in the tutorial work when needed?
     - "Because we only create a single CLDF dataset here, we do not need to call with self.cldf_writer(...) as ds: explicitly.
 Instead, an initialized cldfbench.cldf.CLDFWriter instance is available as args.writer."

+## Implementation

+- Associating examples to values in case there is more than one relevant example
+  - For regular normalisation in standard relational tables I'd expect to set up a separate table linking example ids to value ids, but given the handling of sources, CLDF doesn't seem to strictly require transforming data into first normal form to avoid multiple values, is that right?
+  - So would it be better to just have a list (semicolon separated?)
+- fine-grained parameter-assignments of examples to values
+  - currently just a rough check: if demonstrative contained in gloss -> PPDC, otherwise just regular